 - Perform a set of stretch and folds.
 Let the dough rest for 30 minutes.

-- Perform a set of strech and folds.
-Before each fold add ¼ of the cheddar, jalapeños and chives.
+- Perform a set of stretch and folds.
+Before each fold, add ¼ of the cheddar, jalapeños, and chives.
 Let the dough rest for 30 minutes.

-- Perform a set of stretch and folds.
-After perform a windowpane test and see if the gluten is well developed.
-If it is move the dough to a see-through bulking container, where you can monitor the growth and let the dough grow 25%.
-If not, add more sets of stretch and folds until it passes the windowpane.
+- Perform a set of stretch and folds, move the dough to a see-through bulking container, where you can monitor the growth and let the dough grow 25%.

 Divide and preshape